-- 1) Specific objectives of the survey, e.g.

-- a) Regional overview of bleaching, severity and extent.

-- b) Training of personnel

-- c) Inter-observer comparison

-- d) Historical comparisons to bleaching

-- Geographic scope of the survey taking into consideration supporting information on the unfolding bleaching event to date, time, budget and logistics.
-Full coverage of the GBRMP is required but should focus on regions that are most likely impacted by SST anomalies.
+- 1) Specific objectives of the survey, e.g. - a) Regional overview of bleaching, severity and extent. - b) Training of personnel - c) Inter-observer comparison - d) Historical comparisons to bleaching - e) Photographic and video surveys to document community bleaching observations - 2) Geographic scope of the survey taking into consideration supporting information (eg. Spatial distribution of thermal stress, in-water reports of coral bleaching) on the unfolding bleaching event to date, time, budget and logistics.
+Full coverage of the GBRMP is required but should focus on regions that are most likely impacted by SST anomalies. - 3) Identification of observers and their roles.
+Depending on the specific objectives of the survey, these should include as a minimum two observers per flight, one sitting on each side of the plane.
+Depending on seats available and weight restrictions, the addition of a navigator is very useful and additional observers for training purposes can be included.